Donny Hathaway (album)

 Donny Hathaway is the second studio album by American soul artist Donny Hathaway, released on April 2, 1971, on Atco.

 The majority of songs featured on the collection were covers of pop, gospel and soul songs that were released around the same time.
 The most prominent of the covers were Hathaway's rendition of Leon Russell's "A Song for You" and a gospel-inflected cover of Gladys Knight & the Pips' "Giving Up", written by Van McCoy.
 This was the second of three solo studio albums that Hathaway released during his lifetime before his suicide in 1979.
 Atlantic producer Jerry Wexler took over most of the production duties, with Hathaway producing one track, the self-penned "Take a Love Song".

+Critical reception

+Bob Talbert of the Detroit Free Press declared, "This blues singer and R&B artist in the Ray Charles vein, comes on heavy with strings and things."

+John Bush of Allmusic in a 3/5 stars review, declared "With just one exception, Donny Hathaway's second full-length is a covers album, featuring one of the most pop-averse artists in soul music surprisingly offering interpretations of contemporary hit material...Still, whereas Everything Is Everything saw him leading the choir up in the front of church, Donny Hathaway sounds like the lament of a man alone in the sanctuary after services are finished."